advancedtelematic/ota-plus-server/README.md

 The OTA Plus Web Server Application consists of a Single-Page Application frontend (in Javascript) and a backend application (in Scala).

 The backend application acts as an API gateway, routing API requests from the UI to the appropriate services.
-The APIs of the services are documented in their separate repositories.
+The APIs of the services are documented in their respective repositories.

-The frontend UI is implemented with https://reactjs.org/[ReactJs], a declarative, component-based Javascript library.
-The backend application uses the https://www.playframework.com/[Play Framework] for a scalable, stateless, fully asynchronous web architecture built on top of Akka.
+The backend application uses the [Play Framework](https://www.playframework.com) for a scalable, stateless, fully asynchronous web architecture built on top of Akka.
+The frontend UI is implemented with [ReactJs](https://reactjs.org), a declarative component-based Javascript library.

 ## Build